 Credit Hours and Your Award

-You will be held to the courses/credits you indicate on your Summer Session Application for Financial Aid.
-If you have not registered for at least 2 full-credit courses (3 credit hours as a graduate student) by the end of drop/add for Summer Session II, your aid will be canceled.
+Your initial Financial Aid award is based on the courses you indicate on Page 4 of the Summer Financial Aid application.
+You may end up taking other courses than those listed; however, please be aware your financial aid may be adjusted.
+If you have not registered for at least 6 hours (3 credit hours as a graduate student) by the end of drop/add for Summer Session II, your aid will be canceled.
 If you are in fewer courses than listed on your application, your aid will be reduced.

 Summer Session Enrollment Requirements for Undergraduate Students (Traditional and Fleer)

 Less than half time 1-5 credit hours

 Disbursement depends on the number of sessions in which you are enrolled, the number of hours for which you enroll each session, and the type of financial aid you are awarded.
 In many cases, financial aid will be disbursed after Summer Session II classes begin.

 Under most circumstances, you may be awarded aid for the Summer term but not be able to receive any funds until the beginning of Summer Session II.
 Please refer to “Types of Aid Available” for important details regarding disbursement of funds.

 Grants and scholarships generally are not available for Summer Session.
 Financial assistance for summer usually consists of federal student loans or PLUS loans for parents of dependent students.